 For more than 50 years, AMS has been a regular presence in millions of households through its certification programs for broadcast meteorologists, hundreds of whom are AMS members.
 The Certified Consulting Meteorologist program also has a 50-year history of ensuring the highest quality forensic, forecasting, analysis, and other services from professional meteorologists in government, academia, and business.
 AMS also certifies K-12 educators who teach atmospheric sciences.

 Through peer-reviewed articles on science, technology, and services, along with news, essays, reviews, and society updates, BAMS is a monthly meeting ground of ideas from diverse scientific and professional specialties.
 As a printed microcosm of the AMS, the membership magazine has been a vital tool for advancing both science and society for 90 years.

-The Front Page, as an extension of the magazine and AMS, serves the same mission on-line and on a near-daily basis, improving communication amongst members and interested readers everywhere—to help disseminate science, of course, but also to help scientists, teachers, and other professionals consider and refine their already significant contribution to the world.
+The Front Page, as an extension of the magazine and AMS, serves the same mission online and on a near-daily basis, improving communication amongst members and interested readers everywhere—to help disseminate science, of course, but also to help scientists, teachers, and other professionals consider and refine their already significant contribution to the world.

-Unlike BAMS, however, The Front Page is not a peer-reviewed publication—it relays news about research and relates science to the current events and trends, but it is not a primary source for science.
+Unlike BAMS, however, The Front Page is not a peer-reviewed publication—it relays news about research and relates science to current events and trends, but it is not a primary source for science.
 Comments introducing or debating scientific findings should be directed to the appropriate journals and meetings.

 There are many opportunities for guest contributors to The Front Page.
 Please contact the editors to propose guest postings.

-All posting present the opinions of the authors only; they are in no way meant to represent policy, statements, or other official views of the American Meteorological Society, the Editorial Board of BAMS, or of the AMS membership.
+All postings present the opinions of the authors only; they are in no way meant to represent policy, statements, or other official views of the American Meteorological Society, the Editorial Board of BAMS, or of the AMS membership.